OpenCombat/Ruleset/standard/characters/I like Pain.md

 ### Default Bonk
 Tags: damage, time-interval = 3
 One enemy on the 8 adjacent tiles get damaged by 1 and damages himself by 1 damage.
+If no enemy is present you can inflict self damage with this.

 ### The Pull
 Tags: damage, time-interval = 3, movement